Difference Between Array and String

 2. Arrays are mutable, meaning their values can be changed, whereas strings are immutable and cannot be changed once created.

-3. Arrays are usually used for mathematical operations and storing and accessing large amounts of data, while strings represent text and manipulate strings.
+3. Arrays are used for mathematical operations and storing and accessing large amounts of data, while strings represent text and manipulate strings.

 Array vs String

-The difference between array and string is that an array is a data structure capable of holding variables of any data type, while a string is an object that can only deal with the char data type.
+The difference between an array and a string is that an array is a data structure capable of holding variables of any data type, while a string is an object that can only deal with the char data type.

 Array vs String